Give someone the time of their lives and… Change yours.

 Job Title: Leader in Training

-The Leader in Training (LIT) must be 16 or 17 years of age or older.
+The Leader in Training (LIT) must be 16 or 17 years of age.
 The LIT will shadow a Cabin Leader or Counselor to learn various skills that are needed to become a Counselor.
-An LIT is not directly responsible for any camper needs but will gain leadership and professional skills.
+An LIT is not directly responsible for any camper needs but will assist as needed and will gain leadership and professional skills.

 Wonderland Camp is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.